shu8/cap-editor/docs/user-manual.md

 When you connect to an AA, its author must approve your account.
 They will also assign the access rights you have, of which there are up to 3 possible:

-- Editor: edit any non-published alert, and create draft/template alerts
+- Composer: edit any non-published alert, and create draft/template alerts
-- Validator: edit any existing draft alert, and publish any valid existing draft alert
+- Approver: edit/create any existing draft alert, and publish any valid existing draft alert
 - Administrator: edit any non-published alert, create draft/template alerts, and publish any valid alert

-In practice, this only affects what you see in the Editor interface -- for example, if you are assigned as an _editor_, then you will not see a button to 'publish' alerts.
+In practice, this only affects what you see in the Editor interface -- for example, if you are assigned as an _composer_, then you will not see a button to 'publish' alerts.

 # Handling multiple Alerting Authorities